Event Camera Data Pre-training: Experiments

-\paragraph{Results on other small-scale datasets.} The comparisons {on N-cars \cite{ncars}, N-Caltech101 \cite{ncaltech}, and CIFAR-10-DVS \cite{CIFAR-10-DVS} datasets} are given in \cref{tab:obj3}, using same network configurations as \cref{tab:obj}.
+\paragraph{Results on other small-scale datasets.} The comparisons {on N-cars \cite{ncars}, N-Caltech101 \cite{ncaltech}, and CIFAR-10-DVS \cite{CIFAR-10-DVS} datasets} are given in \cref{tab:obj3}.
 Note that the N-Caltech101 and CIFAR-10-DVS have not provided training and testing splits.
-We therefore randomly split it for generating training and testing datasets (given in the supplementary material).
-Our method outperforms all other self-supervised methods, with 97.93\%, 87.66\%, and 78.00\% top-1 accuracy on N-Cars, N-Caltech101 and CIFAR-10-DVS datasets, respectively.
-More analysis of the performance of state-of-the-art methods are given in the supplementary material.
+We therefore randomly split them for generating training and testing datasets (please refer to the supplementary materials).
+Our pre-trained model with a ViT-S/16 backbone outperforms all other methods, with 97.93\%, 87.66\%, and 78.00\% top-1 accuracy on N-Cars, N-Caltech101, and CIFAR-10-DVS datasets, respectively.